modular-css API

 #empties

 Set to a falsey value to disable outputting of empty CSS files.
-This is most common when a file contains only @values and then a minifier is used which strips out the file heading comments.
-Defaults to true.
+This is most common when a file contains only @value

 #Shared Options